Algorithms, AI, and Accretion- Future of Digital Marketing with Brian Solis

 “Brands want to create a better customer experience.
 But we have to remember that connected customers are in a more chaotic world.
 You have to factor in their headspace they’re coming from when they reach the point of interacting with your brand’s messaging.
 It’s about being more intuitive and understanding this environment we are all in.”Brian Solis

-Brian calls this the “customer’s experiences” rather than the customer experience.
+Brian calls this the “customer’s experience” rather than the customer experience.

 It’s an accumulation of experiences.
 Each one impacts how someone feels about you.
 Those emotions move into memories and that’s how brand affinity is born.

-As you forge into the future of digital marketing and growth marketing, evaluate whether your company is truly striving for innovation, or simply iteration, and course correct accordingly.
+As you forge into the future of digital and growth marketing, evaluate whether your company is genuinely striving for innovation or simply iteration, and course correct accordingly.